datawaves-xyz/dbt_datawaves/README.md

 # dbt_datawaves

-## What does this project do?
+## What does this dbt package do?

-This dbt project models blockchain data synced from [Datawaves](https://datawaves.xyz/) to power custom transformations.
-It provides abstractions like event (e.g. nft_mints) and labels (e.g. opensea_trader).
+This dbt package models blockchain data synced from [Datawaves](https://datawaves.xyz/) to power custom transformations.
+It build data models like event (e.g. nft_mints) and labels (e.g. opensea_trader).

 ## Architecture